imeMFK01/ProcessTrialtrove/README.md

 The rightmost column of the tab-delimited ASCII output file has the publication identifiers as a comma-delimited list.

 Both trialtrove_processing_wcomments.py and python3 query_sex_differences.py require the pandas package of python.

+The file SupplementaryTableInterventionalTrialsUsingAI.xlsx contains a compilation of interventional clinical trials that use(d) artificial intelligence (AI) in some manner.
+The list was compiled in August 2024 as part of the review paper:

+Tian-Gen Chang, Seongyong Park, Alejandro A. Schaffer, Peng Jiang, Eytan Ruppin.
+Ten Hallmarks of AI Contributions to Precision Oncology: Current State and Future Prospects

+which is currently being revised.

 Contributors: Ashwin Kammula and Alejandro Schaffer